 Life after treatment for cervical cancer

-Cancer Council 13 11 20 can help you connect with other women who have had cancer, and provide you with information about the emotional and practical aspects of living well after cancer.
+Cancer Council 13 11 20 can help you connect with other people who have had cervical cancer, and provide you with information about the emotional and practical aspects of living well after cancer.

 For more on this, see Living well after cancer.

 - Dealing with feelings of sadness

 - Looking after yourself

 - If cervical cancer returns